What are the HPDS?

 What are the timelines?

-We are planning to have a first draft of the HPDS completed by Fall 2024, a second draft by Spring of 2025, and the final HPDS (ready for implementation) by Spring 2026.
-During the draft periods, we will continue to engage the community and interested stakeholders and make necessary adjustments to support a well-informed approach.
-We understand that this is something that will change the way development happens in the community and we want to take the necessary steps to ensure that this is a streamlined process.
+We are anticipating the Discussion Draft of the HPDS be completed by Fall 2024, a second draft by Spring 2025, the potential for a third draft (if necessary) by Winter 2025, and the final HPDS (ready for implementation) by Spring 2026.
+During the draft periods, we will continue to engage the community and interested stakeholders and make adjustments to support a well-informed approach.
+We understand that this is something that will change the way development happens in the community and we want to take the necessary steps to ensure a streamlined process.

 When do the HPDS come into effect?
 Are they mandatory?

 Applications submitted after the in-effect date (which will be after Spring 2026) must comply with the mandatory Tier 1 requirements that are applicable to the specific application types and land uses prescribed.
-The HPDS requirements will “increase” every few years and the subsequent tier will become mandatory to support the shift towards Net Zero (like Toronto Green Standards).
+The HPDS requirements will “increase” every few years and the subsequent tier will become mandatory.

 Can we expedite the HPDS?